FULL SIZE, COMPACTS, TRUCKS, VANS, SUVS

 7. Rear frame rails may be notched or dimple to allow trunk to bend.
 No other frame modifications allowed.

-8. You must maintain a 1” gap between body and frame, this includes sub and k frames.
-Body mount bolts may not travel through the floor however you may replace up to 4 body mounts using ½” dia 6” long bolts with 3”x 3” washers, bolt may only pass through one layer of the frame and must maintain a 1” gap between body and frame.
+8. You must maintain a 1” gap minimum between body and frame, this includes sub and k frames.
+Body mount bolts may not travel through the floor however you may replace up to 4 body mounts using ½” dia 6” long bolts with 3”x3” washers, bolt may only pass through one layer of the frame and must maintain a 1” gap minimum between body and frame.

 9. Core support mount may be changed in addition to your 4 body mounts; maximum core support spacer height is 4” with ½” dia bolt max 6” long.

-12. No distributor, carb, pulley or transmission protectors of any kind allowed.
-However you may run a simple lower cradle without a pulley protector.
-If you choose to run a lower cradle you must run a rubber motor mount.
+12. No distributor, carb, midplate or transmission protectors of any kind allowed.
+However you may run a simple lower cradle with a pulley protector.
+If you choose to run a lower cradle you must run a rubber motor mount and remove the sway bar.
 Stock driveshaft’s only, no slider drive shafts permitted.

-14. Any OEM passenger car suspension may be used.
+14. Any oem passenger car suspension may be used.
 Must have working shocks on all four corners; however shocks may be stuffed or clamped.
-Tie rods and ball joints may be swapped but must remain factory or OEM replacement only.
-Coil springs may be changed, No locked/solid suspension.
+Tie rods and ball joints must remain factory or oem replacement only.
+Coil springs may be changed, suspension must move no locked/solid suspension or snubber bars.
+However spring spacers/ risers are allowed.
 No leaf spring conversions or relocation of leaf springs.
 Stock leaf spring packs only, no adding or flipping of leaf springs.
 Two aftermarket or replacement leaf clamps permitted per side.
-Please call if performing a watts link conversion .
+Please call if performing a watts link conversion.
 No hump chains of any kind will be allowed.

 16. Any tire will be permitted.
 No studded tires, no split rims, all wheel weights must be removed.
 Air only in tires no solid or foam filled tires.
 Simple weld in center will be allowed, no full centers, plated rims or bead locks allowed.